Can disulfide bridges influence the stability of my protein?

 The activity of my biopharmaceutical protein is low, and I suspect that it is related to decreased protein stability.
-What could be the cause?
+Could problems with the disulfide bridges be the cause?

 Since disulfide bonds provide stability, problems with the protein’s stability and activity often correlate with an abnormal disulfide bridge pattern.
 For many proteins and peptides, disulfide bridges are even essential for optimal biologic function [1, 2].